JetixWP/really-simple-featured-audio/readme.txt

 You can get support at the forums here or via support@jetixwp.com.

 == Changelog ==

+= 1.0.2 =
+- Fix: In some cases installing/activating other Freemius based plugins causes a fatal error

 = 1.0.1 =
 - New: Support for TwentyTwent-Five theme